 Best corded stick vacuum

 The Shark Apex UpLight offers extremely strong suction power, a self-cleaning brush roll, and stellar performance on both hard floors and carpets.
-At 10.7 pounds, it’s easy to carry around the home, and it maneuvers nicely and twists and turns around corners with ease.
+At 10.7 pounds, it’s easy to carry around the home, and it maneuvers nicely, twisting and turning around corners with ease.
 A great deal of thought went into this unit's design, with features like LED lighting on the vacuum’s head, so you can clean in different lighting conditions and still see the dust and dirt.

 This vacuum has two brush rolls.
-The front brush roll gives hard floors a polished look, while the main self-cleaning brush roll cleans dirt and hair from deep down in carpets.
-The Apex UpLight completely disassembles and includes an army of attachments that store on the vacuum’s wand, allowing you to clean stairs, curtains, furniture, and crevices.
-Plus, in addition to its exceptional performance, the Apex UpLight traps (almost) all allergens in its filtration system, so you can clean your home without getting the sniffles.
+The front brush roll gives hard floors a polished look, while the main self-cleaning brush roll cleans dirt and hair lodged deep down in carpets.
+The vac completely disassembles and includes an army of attachments that you can store on the vacuum’s wand, allowing you to clean stairs, curtains, furniture, and crevices.
+In addition to its exceptional performance, the Apex UpLight traps (almost) all allergens in its filtration system, so you can clean your home without getting the sniffles.